-- Reject all legislative efforts to eliminate or reduce protections for immigrant children in the TVPRA or Flores Settlement Agreement. - Increase protections so that all children at the border are treated fairly, have to access to government-funded counsel, and are not returned to unsafe situations. - Ensure that federal agencies comply with laws regarding placement, services, release from custody, and safe repatriation for children. - Require that the best interests of the child-safety and well-being-is a primary consideration in any decision about immigrant children.
+- Reject all legislative efforts to eliminate or reduce protections for immigrant children in the TVPRA or Flores Settlement Agreement. - Increase protections so that all children at the border are treated fairly, have to access protective custody and an asylum interview, and are protected from unsafe repatriation. - Ensure that federal agencies comply with laws regarding placement, services, release from custody, and safe repatriation for children. - Require that the best interests of the child-safety and well-being-is a primary consideration in any decision about immigrant children.